Use of English PRO

 • at work

-Some verbs need a preposition before an object or another verb.
-The preposition is only grammatical, so it doesn't change the meaning of the verb.
+Some verbs require a preposition before an object or before another verb.
+The preposition is purely grammatical and does not alter the meaning of the verb.

 • arrive at / in somewhere